kevinyswong/kevinyswong.github.io/index.md

 <u id="kant-schopenhauer">Confinement: Kant, and Desire: Schopenhauer</u><br>
-  Why does the upper middle class continue to hoard privilege?
+  We saw in the meritocracy section how advantage passes down over generations.
+It is worth asking: why does the upper middle class continue to hoard privilege?

   What do established elites wish to attain in the restless struggle and merciless meritocratic competition?
 We can readily resort to answers based on